Copp31/Code-parts/README.md

 # FasterWeb functions and testing interface :computer:
-> In this project, you will find a repository for FasterWeb functions scripts and a testing interface.
+> In this project, you will find a repository for FasterWeb script functions and a testing interface.

 ## Table of Contents
 * [General info](#general-info)